Human Interest.

 Jasiel, 16, was resting in a hospital bed on Thursday, a breathing tube inserted down his throat.
 A headache he suffered from Wednesday had subsided, his mother said.

-,” said Debra, adding that Jasiel is the youngest of her five children.
+“I’m trying to stay strong for the whole family ,” said Debra, adding that Jasiel is the youngest of her five children.

 Favors was injured during the opening kickoff of the second half, said Christine Wilson Driskell, who attended the game to watch her son play.